Austrian State Treaty: Important points in the treaty

-Austrian Neutrality
+Austrian neutrality

 A common misconception is that the Austrian State Treaty contains a provision on Austria's permanent neutrality.
-This is not the case, there is no legal relation between Austria's neutrality and the State Treaty.
-However, there was a political connection, as the promise that Austria would declare their permanent neutrality was one of the reasons of the Soviet Union to agree to the treaty.
+This is not the case; there is no legal relation between Austria's neutrality and the State Treaty.
+However, there was a political connection, as the promise that Austria would declare their permanent neutrality was one of the reasons the Soviet Union agreed to the treaty.

 Austrian neutrality was instituted through the Declaration of Neutrality, which was enacted as a Constitutional Law by the Austrian Parliament on 26 October 1955, one day after the last Allied troops were to leave Austria according to the treaty.
 This law states that "Austria of her own free will declares herewith her permanent neutrality" and provides that "Austria will never in the future accede to any military alliances nor permit the establishment of military bases of foreign States on her territory."
 Consistent with the declaration, Austria never joined either NATO or the Warsaw Pact.

-Austria's neutrality model is often referred to as a "permanent neutrality" or " constitutional neutrality" model.
+Austria's neutrality model is often referred to as a "permanent neutrality" or "constitutional neutrality" model.
 This means that Austria has committed itself to a policy of neutrality in its foreign relations, which is anchored in the country's constitution and is not subject to change by simple legislation.

 The key features of Austria's neutrality model are: